Find out about CAAT Thailand Drone Registration

 For more information see the conditions on the CAAT website: https://uav.caat.or.th/condition.php

-We also offer a Thailand drone registration service to help register your drone with CAAT and NBTC on your behalf.
-You can purchase this service after buying your drone insurance.
+Find out more about our one stop Thailand drone registration service to help register your drone with CAAT and NBTC on your behalf.
+You can purchase this service alongside your drone insurance plan.

 Frequently Asked Questions about CAAT Thailand Drone Registration